-The primary analysis to support the claim of no difference between the treatment arms hormone therapy alone compared to hormone therapy plus chemotherapy-met the prespecified non-inferiority threshold.
+The primary analysis to support the claim of no difference between the treatment arms - endocrine therapy alone compared to endocrine therapy plus chemotherapy - met the prespecified non-inferiority threshold.
 However, the Critique outlined the following issues to consider:

-- For the ITT population, the pre-specified non-inferiority margin of 32.2% decrease in invasive disease-free survival for hormone therapy alone compared to hormone therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report. - Results for the 'as treated' population are close to rejecting the null hypothesis of no difference between the treatment arms. - The 'as-treated' population baseline characteristics were statistically significantly different for important baseline prognostic variables such as age, menopausal status, tumour size and tumour grade (such that, on average, 'lower risk' women were randomised to HT alone and 'higher' risk women were randomised to HT+CT). - The non-adherence in the HT arm was 5.6% but 18.4% in the HT+CT arm compared There was significant loss to follow up which was deemed not important due to the lower than expected iDFS rate.

-There are four hormone regimens and pine of introduces.

-- introduce confounding to the extent that they are not equi-effective.
+- For the ITT population, the prespecified non-inferiority margin of 32.2% decrease in invasive disease-free survival for endocrine therapy alone compared to endocrine therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report. - Results for the 'as treated' population are close to rejecting the null hypothesis of no difference between the treatment arms. - The 'as-treated' population baseline characteristics were statistically significantly different for important baseline prognostic variables such as age, menopausal status, tumour size and tumour grade (such that, on average, 'lower risk' women were randomised to ET alone and 'higher' risk women were randomised to ET+CT). - The non-adherence to assigned therapy in the ET alone arm was 185/3458 = 5% but 608/3449 = 18% in the ET+CT arm, compared to only 89/1737 = 5% in the nonrandomised high RS score chemotherapy arm. - · There was a high risk of bias in the trial design. - There was significant loss to follow up which was deemed not important due to the lower than expected iDFS rate. - There are four endocrine therapy regimens and nine chemotherapy regimens, which may introduce confounding to the extent that they are not equi-effective.

-Figure 3 Forest plot of the hazard ratios (HR) of the intention-to-treat (ITT) and 'as treated' (PP) populations with noninferiority threshold for distant recurrence-free interval (DRFI)
+Figure 3 Forest plot of the hazard ratios (HR) of the intention-to-treat (ITT) and 'as treated' (PP) populations with non-inferiority threshold for distant recurrence-free interval (DRFI)

-The secondary analysis to support the claim of no difference between the treatment armshormone therapy alone compared to hormone therapy plus chemotherapy-also met the prespecified non-inferiority threshold.
+The secondary analysis to support the claim of no difference between the treatment arms - endocrine therapy alone compared to endocrine therapy plus chemotherapy - also met the prespecified non-inferiority threshold.
 However, the Critique outlined issues to consider:

-- For the ITT population, the non-inferiority margin of a 61% decrease in freedom from recurrence at a distant site for hormone therapy alone compared to hormone therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report. - Full statistical power to do this comparison was not achieved: the pre-specified number of events of 284 was not reached, but only 199 events were recorded.
+For the ITT population, the non-inferiority margin of a 61% decrease in freedom from recurrence at a distant site for endocrine therapy alone compared to endocrine therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report.

+Full statistical power to do this comparison was not achieved: the prespecified number of events of 284 was not reached, but only 199 events were recorded.

-FOI 1513 15 of 25 DOCUMENT 11 Table 3 presents the estimated survival rates according to recurrence scores and assigned treatment in the ITT population.
+Table 3 presents the estimated survival rates according to recurrence scores and assigned treatment in the ITT population.
 The Critique stated that similar issues as identified above for the primary and secondary analyses also occurred; the number of events required for full statistical power was not achieved and the evidence to support the assumptions for the prespecified non-inferiority threshold of 1.46 was not provided in the SBA or the trial report.